joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/05/29/world/asia/chinese-paraglider-accident-8000-meters.html

 **South African Woman Gets Life Sentence for Selling 6-Year-Old Daughter**\
 `The girl, Joshlin Smith, is still missing, and the case has haunted South Africa.
-Prosecutors said that the mother was addicted to drugs and had sold the girl for 20,000 rand, about $1,100.`\
+Prosecutors said that the mother was addicted to drugs and had sold the girl for about $1,100.`\
 https://nytimes.com/2025/05/29/world/africa/south-africa-trafficking-daughter.html

 **Raiders OTAs: Geno Smith, Chip Kelly building rapport; Malcolm Koonce returns**\